jiffysquid/CurbCrawler/replit.md

-# Location Tracking Application
+# KerbQuest

 ## Overview
-This is a full-stack location tracking application built with React and Express, designed as a mobile-friendly progressive web application.
-It allows users to track their location in real-time, visualize routes on a map, and view session history.
-The application focuses on tracking movement through different suburbs, integrating features like clearout schedule displays and demographic overlays for specific Brisbane suburbs.
-The business vision is to provide a comprehensive tool for field operations, particularly for users in vehicles needing real-time geographic and logistical information.
+KerbQuest is a comprehensive Brisbane-focused geospatial tracking application built with React and Express, designed as a mobile-friendly progressive web application for curbside clearout vehicle routes.
+It allows users to track their location in real-time, visualize routes on a map, and view session history while navigating through Brisbane suburbs for waste management operations.
+The application integrates clearout schedule displays and demographic overlays for specific Brisbane suburbs.
+The business vision is to enhance urban waste management navigation with intelligent mobile features for field operations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.